goldin2008/Note/mlsd.md

 Time to success
 `Offline metrics`
 normalized discounted cumulative gain (NDCG) in detail as it’s a critical evaluation metric for any ranking problem
-NDCG:
-In contrast to cumulative gain, discounted cumulative gain (DCG) allows us to penalize the search engine’s ranking if highly relevant documents (as per ground truth) appear lower in the result list.
+NDCG: In contrast to cumulative gain, discounted cumulative gain (DCG) allows us to penalize the search engine’s ranking if highly relevant documents (as per ground truth) appear lower in the result list.

-`Ranker`
-The ranker will actively utilize machine learning to find the best order of documents (this is also called learning to rank).
-In stage one, you can use fast (nanoseconds) linear ML models to rank them.
-In stage two, you can utilise computationally expensive models (like deep learning models) to find the most optimized order of top 500 documents given by stage one. `When choosing an algorithm, remember to consider the model execution time.
-Cost vs benefit tradeoff is always an important consideration in large scale ML systems.`

-`Blender`
-Blender gives relevant results from various search verticals, like, images, videos, news, local results, and blog posts.
-The blender finally outputs a search engine result page (SERP) in response to the searcher’s query.
+`Document Selection`
+Inverted Index, Relevance scoring scheme
+One basic scoring scheme is to utilize a simple weighted linear combination of the factors involved.
+The weight of each factor depends on its importance in determining the relevance score.
+Some of these factors are:
+  - Terms match
+  - Document popularity
+  - Query intent match
+  - Personalization match

+`Feature Engineering`
+The knowledge of feature engineering is highly significant from an interview perspective.
+  - Searcher-specific features
+  - Query-specific features
+  - Document-specific features
+  - Context-specific features
+  - Searcher-document features
+  - Query-document features

-`Training data generation`
-This component displays the cyclic manner of using machine learning to make a search engine ranking system.
+`Training data generation` for the search ranking problem This component displays the cyclic manner of using machine learning to make a search engine ranking system.
 It takes online user engagement data from the SERP displayed in response to queries and generates positive and negative training examples.
 The training data generated is then fed to the machine learning models trained to rank search engine results.

 Training data generation for pointwise approach